BestTimesToVisit.com Logo

 shopping

 Browse the small stalls and markets for intricately woven raffia baskets, carved wooden figurines, and colorful textiles.
-Engage with the artisans, learn about their craft, and practice your bargaining skills for a unique souvenir.
-Look for items made from sustainable materials.
+Engage in friendly bargaining with the artisans to find unique souvenirs that support the local economy.
+Look for items made from natural materials, reflecting the island's rich biodiversity.

 activity